-This Ki-61 was bare metal finish with dark green spray paint applied to the upper surfaces in a snake weave pattern.
+This aircraft had a bare aluminum finish with dark green spray paint applied to the upper surfaces in a snake weave pattern.
 The left side of the cockpit had an eagle marking.
 The leading edge of the wing had a yellow identification stripe with a red four-pointed star around each machine gun barrel.
 The fuselage Hinomaru was outlined in white, then the border was over painted with green spray paint.
 The rear fuselage had two vertical white bands around the Hinomaru.
 The forward stripe was wider and the rear band was smaller indicating assignment to the 2nd Chutai.
 The tail had the "V" motif of the 68th Sentai, 2nd Company.

 During early 1944, the Ki-61 was restored and flight tested at Eagle Farm Airfield.
 Further tests were cut short due to the presence of metal filings in the engine and was once again disassembled for shipment to the United States for further evaluation.